-Our graduates own thriving fashion, graphics, and interior design companies.
-They're in charge of merchandising and buying for major department stores.
-Some work as cosmetics executives, design sportswear, textiles, or haute couture, while others create costumes for Emmy®-and Oscar®-nominated films.
+Our graduates own thriving design, marketing, and creative business companies.
+They're in charge of merchandising, product development, and buying for major brands.
+Some work as beauty executives, design active wear, ready-to-wear, or haute couture, while others create costumes for Emmy®- and Oscar®-nominated films.